 KDADS also works closely with community partners to improve access to high-quality care and support for those struggling with substance use disorder.

 Kansas 211 offers free 24/7 central call-in line for Kansas residents looking for help for them or a loved one with a substance use disorder (SUD).

-Zinnia Healing is a service that offers drug and alcohol rehab centers nationwide.
+Zinnia Health is a service that offers drug and alcohol rehab centers nationwide.
 We can help you find the nearest substance abuse treatment program near to you in KS.

 How Bad is Substance Use Disorder in Kansas?